tekapo/show-current-template/readme.txt

 * Activate one of the default themes.

-Now the plugin work properly?
-Then it means there may be a compatibility issue between your theme and this plugin, so let me know your theme’s name and where I can get it.
+Does the plugin work properly upon activation of the default theme?
+If the plugin works with a WordPress theme, that shows that there may be a compatibility issue between your theme and this plugin, so please send us your theme’s name and where we can get it.

 * Try to stop all plugins other than this plugin.

 Now the plugin work properly?
-Then it means there may be a compatibility issue between one of those other plugins and this plugin, so let me know those plugins names and where I can get them.
+Then it means there may be a compatibility issue between one of those other plugins and this plugin, so let me know those plugins names and where I can get it so we can potentially fix the issue.

 == Screenshots ==